bitwes/Gut/documentation/docs/Creating-Tests.md

 All test scripts must extend the test class.
 * `extends GutTest`

 Each test script has optional setup and teardown methods that you can provide an implementation for.
 These are called by Gut at various stages of execution.
 They take no parameters.
+For hooks that are run before/after _every_ test, not just a single test script, see [Hooks](Hooks.md#per-script-hooks).
  * `before_each()`:  Runs before each test.
  * `after_each()`:  Runs after each test.
  * `before_all()`:  Runs once before any test starts running.